Dog Bite Lawyer St. Paul, MN

 Litigation

 Litigation is the legal process where disputes are resolved in court.
 In dog bite cases, litigation might become necessary if the responsible party or their insurance company is unwilling to offer a fair settlement.
 This step typically involves filing a formal lawsuit, gathering evidence, and presenting the case before a judge or jury.
-During litigation, a dog bite lawyer will advocate for the victim’s right to compensation by proving liability and demonstrating the extent of the injuries sustained.
+During litigation, our dog attack attorney will advocate for the victim’s right to compensation by proving liability and demonstrating the extent of the injuries sustained.
 While many cases are settled out of court, litigation remains an option if negotiations break down.
 It can be a lengthy process, but it may be necessary to secure the compensation you deserve.

 If you’ve been bitten by a dog in St. Paul, it’s vital to understand your rights and legal options.
 At Bennerotte & Associates, P.A., we are committed to helping you seek the compensation you need after a dog bite injury.
 Contact us today for a consultation and let us assist you in protecting your rights.